nmirabets/sakila-db-postgresql/SUPABASE_DEPLOYMENT_GUIDE.md

 1. **Copy-Paste Method**: Use copy-paste rather than file upload for best results
 2. **One File at a Time**: Complete each step before moving to the next
 3. **Verify Each Step**: Run verification queries after each major step
+4. **Test with Python**: Use `test-function.py` to verify your database connection works programmatically
+5. **Environment Setup**: Always create your `.env` file before running the Python test
-4. **Safe to Restart**: If something fails, you can re-run from any step
+6. **Safe to Restart**: If something fails, you can re-run from any step
-5. **Keep Files**: Maintain these files for future database refreshes
+7. **Keep Files**: Maintain these files for future database refreshes

 ---